react-native-community/releases/rfcs/README.md

 Each week the team will attempt to review some set of open RFC pull requests.

-We try to make sure that any RFC that we accept is accepted at the Friday team meeting, and reported in [core team notes].
+We try to accept RFCs at the monthly team meeting, and actions are recorded in the meeting minutes.
 Every accepted feature should have a core team champion, who will represent the feature and its progress.

 **React Native's RFC process owes its inspiration to the [Rust RFC process], the [Ember RFC process], the [Yarn RFC process], and the [React RFC process]**